Blendify/blender-manual/trunk/blender_docs/manual/modeling/curves/properties/geometry.rst

 and edit the first curve's *Taper Object* field in the Geometry panel to reference the new taper curve which we called "TaperCurve".
-When you hit enter the taper curve is applied immediately, with the results shown in Fig. :ref:`fig-curves-extrude-taber-curve`.
+When you hit enter the taper curve is applied immediately, with the results shown in Fig. :ref:`fig-curves-extrude-taper-curve`.

 .. list-table::

-   * - .. _fig-curves-extrude-taber-curve:
+   * - .. _fig-curves-extrude-taper-curve:

        .. figure:: /images/modeling_curves_properties_geometry_extrude-bevel-object.png
           :width: 320px